Niccolò Arrighetti

-Niccolò Arrighetti (11 November 1586, in Florence – 29 May 1639, in Florence) was Italian intellectual, pupil and associate of Galileo Galilei.
+Niccolò Arrighetti (11 November 1586, in Florence – 29 May 1639, in Florence) was an Italian intellectual, pupil and associate of Galileo Galilei.

 Relationship with Galileo

 The son of Francesco Arrighetti and Fiammetta Ginori, as a young man he was a private student of Galileo’s, together with his cousin Andrea Arrighetti.
 Around 1614, Arrighetti assisted Galileo in replying to an attack by Giorgio Coresio on his views of the behaviour of bodies in water.
 Arrighetti maintained a close interest in Galileo’s experiments in physics and his mathematical work (notably on the flow of water in both straight and twisting channels).
 It was also Arrighetti who brought Galileo news from Benedetto Castelli about the dispute between Castelli and Cosimo Boscaglia, that prompted Galileo to write his Letter to Benedetto Castelli.
 A number of Galileo’s notes, sketches and drawings on various topics, including motion, were recorded or copied by Arrighetti.

 Other scholarly interests

 Arrighetti was a member of the main Florentine academies and delivered some notable orations at the Accademia della Crusca in praise of Filippo Salviati and of Cosimo II, Grand Duke of Tuscany.
 In 1623 he succeeded Galileo as consul of the Accademia Fiorentina after having previously served as a councillor three times.
 He was also consul of the Accademia delle Arti del Disegno.